chalmers-revere/opendlv/docker/README.md

     $ LD_LIBRARY_PATH=/opt/od3/lib /opt/od3/bin/odsupercomponent --cid=71

-As soon as the microservices notice the availability of ```odsupercomponent``` for CID 71, the are activated and start to operate.
+As soon as the microservices notice the availability of ```odsupercomponent``` for CID 71, they are activated and start to operate.

 Please note that the ```docker-compose.yml``` file has defined the services as "always restart", i.e. if the machine is rebooted the microservices are re-started as well awaiting an ```odsupercomponent``` to become available.